rangzgamez/idle-mmo-2/documentation.md

         IS -- dropInventoryItem --> DB_UpdateInvSlotDrop[DB: Update Item state (e.g., remove inventorySlot)]; // Exact logic TBD
         IS -- dropInventoryItem --> BS; // May trigger itemDropped event later

+        // Added for Sorting
+        GG -- sortInventoryCommand --> IS; // NEW
+        IS -- sortInventory --> DB_UpdateInvSlotsSorted[DB: Reassign Item.inventorySlot based on sort]; // NEW
+        IS -- sortInventory --> BS; // NEW

         BS -- inventoryUpdate -->|Emits| NetworkMgr;
         BS -- equipmentUpdate -->|Emits| NetworkMgr;